localstack/docs/content/en/docs/Local AWS Services/cognito/index.md

 }
 ```

-We will need the UserPool's `id` for further operations, so save it in a `pool_id` variable:
+We will need the user pool's `id` for further operations, so save it in a `pool_id` variable:
 {{< command >}}
 $ pool_id=<your-pool-id>
 {{< /command >}}

-Alternatively, you can also use a JSON processor like `[jq](https://stedolan.github.io/jq/)` to directly extract the necessary information when creating a pool in the first place:
+Alternatively, you can also use a JSON processor like [`jq`](https://stedolan.github.io/jq/) to directly extract the necessary information when creating a pool in the first place:

 {{< command >}}
 $ pool_id=$(awslocal cognito-idp create-user-pool --pool-name test | jq -rc ".UserPool.Id")